Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 Be sure to leave about an inch between each chop to make sure the smoke has great access to each one.

-My pork chops where around 1-1/2 inches thick and took about 2 hours to reach 150 degrees.
-Technically pork chops are done and safe to eat per the USDA at 145 degrees F but I like to take chops just slightly higher to give them a little more time in the smoke and to help them tenderize.
+My pork chops where around 1-1/2 inches thick and took about 2 hours to reach 145°F. Remember, pork chops are done and safe to eat per the USDA at 145°F.

-When the pork chops reach 145-150 degrees F they are finished cooking and can be removed from the smoker.
+When the pork chops reach 145°F they are finished cooking and can be removed from the smoker.
 I recommend placing them in a foil pan and covering it with foil to keep them warm and allow them to rest for a few minutes before serving.

 Serve the smoked pork chops with a salad or go all country and home style by serving them up with mashed potatoes, green beans, grilled or smoked corn and the works!